Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Results

-The brain lobes functional connectivity at the local level was evaluated to verify how the internal functional connectivity of each brain lobe (frontal, parietal, temporal, and occipital) was affected by the anesthetic agent propofol during the transition and general anesthesia phases.
+The brain lobe's functional connectivity at the local level was evaluated to verify how the internal functional connectivity of each brain lobe (frontal, parietal, temporal, and occipital) was affected by the anesthetic agent propofol during the transition and general anesthesia phases.
 This measure only takes into account the nodes belonging to the respective brain lobe and the connections established among them (intra-lobe connections).
-Reflects on how cohesive or disperse was the functional connectivity of the particular brain lobe at a local level.
+Reflects on how cohesive or dispersed the functional connectivity of the particular brain lobe is at a local level.

 \begin{itemize}

 \item Transition Phase